scoutapp/elixir_plug_server_timing/README.md

 end
 ```

-Next, we need to instrument our app's function calls.
+Whoa!
+We're not done yet ... we need to instrument our app's function calls.

 ## Instrumentation